bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, randomInt between 5 and 10 (inclusive)." />
 </p>

-Let's go ahead and go over to our code editor and start writing this function.
-I'm going to make a function called randomInt, and it's going to take a min and a max.
-I'm going to have a variable here, var numOfValues.
-That's going to be the max minus the min plus
+Let&apos;s go ahead and go over to our code editor and start writing this function.
+I&apos;m going to make a function called randomInt, and it&apos;s going to take a min and a max.
+I&apos;m going to have a variable here, var numOfValues.
+That&apos;s going to be the max minus the min plus
-1. Then I can just console.log out this number of values just to make sure it's working right. console.log.
+1. Then I can just console.log out this number of values just to make sure it&apos;s working right. console.log.

-When you're working with programming, you want to do this.
-You want to just check everything as many places as you possibly can just to make sure you're getting what you think you're getting.
+When you&apos;re working with programming, you want to do this.
+You want to just check everything as many places as you possibly can just to make sure you&apos;re getting what you think you&apos;re getting.
 NumOfValues.
-I'm going to console.log that out.
-Then down here I'm going to run this function, randomInt.
+I&apos;m going to console.log that out.
+Then down here I&apos;m going to run this function, randomInt.
 Then put in a five.
-I'm going to put in 10.
-We'll see, we should get a six.
-That's what we should get.
-Let's go over and check that.
-Sure enough, I'm getting a six because the possible values, if I'm going to include, I'm going to say I want random numbers from 5-10.
-I want to include five and 10, so I could get a 5, a 6, a 7, an 8, a 9 or 10, that's six possible values.
+I&apos;m going to put in 10.
+We&apos;ll see, we should get a six.
+That&apos;s what we should get.
+Let&apos;s go over and check that.
+Sure enough, I&apos;m getting a six because the possible values, if I&apos;m going to include, I&apos;m going to say I want random numbers from 5-10.
+I want to include five and 10, so I could get a 5, a 6, a 7, an 8, a 9 or 10, that&apos;s six possible values.
 Step 1 of this is correct.
-Then, we'll go on from there to the next step.
+Then, we&apos;ll go on from there to the next step.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-22">2.22 Useful Example – Steps 2-4 (6:05)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->